DURGAPRASAD1419/durgaprasad-portfolio/README.md

 🤝 Contribution

-This is a personal project, but suggestions and improvements are always welcome!
+Although this is a personal project, suggestions and improvements are always welcome!
-If you'd like to contribute:

-Fork the repo
+Fork the repository

-Create a new branch
+Create a new feature branch

 Commit your changes

-Open a pull request
+Submit a pull request

 📜 License